Simulation of in-ice cosmic ray air shower induced particle cascades: Introduction

 Detecting neutrino interactions using radio signals can be performed both in a direct and an indirect way.
 At high neutrino energies, the build-up of a net negative charge inside a neutrino-induced particle cascade in a medium will lead to the emission of coherent radiation in the radio band.
 This so-called Askaryan emission offers the possibility to detect the neutrino through the direct radio detection channel~\cite{askaryan1962, ZHS1992, Alvarez1997}.
 Alternatively, while the cascade propagates through the medium it leaves an ionization trail, providing the possibility for indirect detection based on RADAR techniques~\cite{deVries2015, Prohira2019, Prohira2020}.

-In contrast to optical Cherenkov detectors, which require very clear ice where background light is not permitted, the detection modules of in-ice radio neutrino observatories can be located in the upper layers of polar ice, typically reaching depths of \SI{50}{\m} up to \SI{200}{\m}.
+In contrast to optical Cherenkov detectors, which require very clear ice where background light is not permitted, the detection modules of in-ice radio neutrino observatories can be located in the upper layers of polar ice, situated at depths typically ranging from the surface down to \SI{200}{\m} in the ice.
 This significantly reduces construction costs, yet this also means that these observatories are not by construction shielded from radio emission created above the ice surface.
 Inevitably, anthropogenic radio signals will be picked up by such in-ice radio observatories and will need to be dealt with during data analysis.
-However, although not their primary goal, this also means that the Askaryan and geomagnetic radio emission from cosmic-ray-induced air showers should be visible for radio detectors located close to the surface of the ice sheet, providing a signal very similar to the one expected from an in-ice neutrino-induced particle cascade~\cite{Schroder2017, Huege2017}.
+Although not their primary goal, also the Askaryan and geomagnetic radio emission from cosmic-ray-induced air showers should be visible for radio detectors located close to the surface of the ice sheet, providing a signal very similar to the one expected from an in-ice neutrino-induced particle cascade~\cite{Schroder2017, Huege2017}.
 If not treated properly, such signals pose an important background in neutrino searches.
 However, in case of a detailed understanding, detecting air shower signals could serve as a proof of principle of newly constructed neutrino observatories and could also be used to calibrate the detector modules.

 Therefore, a dedicated study is required to investigate the radio emission from air showers as seen by in-ice radio detectors.
-By comparing simulations with observations of surface radio arrays, we know that the in-air radio emission of air showers is well understood~\cite{Nelles2014}.
+By comparing simulations with observations of surface radio arrays, we know that the in-air radio emission of air showers is well understood~\cite{Nelles2014, Apel2021, Bechtol2022}.
 It is however a non-trivial task to extend these simulations to include in-ice radio arrays, a process where both the signals as well as the cascade move between different media.